Meeting and surpassing all audience expectations on a daily basis.

 They're demanding that Apple be a better corporate citizen.

-It's got to shock them because I mean their very own in a political sense, their very own community coming after them.
+It's got to shock them because, I mean, their very own, in a political sense, their very own community coming after them.

-And then here's after all of this showering and promotion of New York Times on everything Apple, here comes the New York Times out and a hit piece, and it was the reason for it is to help Obama.
+And here's, after all of this showering and promotion of New York Times on everything Apple, here comes the New York Times out and a hit piece.

 I don't know if there's a deep meaning to that, meaning that current management's not so in bed with the New York Times.